jhackshaw/tspvis/README.md

 ### Exhaustive algorithms

 Exhaustive algorithms will always find the best possible solution by evaluating every possible path.
-These algorithms are typically significantly more expensive then the heuristic algorithms discussed next.
+These algorithms are typically significantly more expensive then the heuristic algorithms discussed above.
 The exhaustive algorithms implemented so far include:

 - Random Paths
 - Depth First Search (Brute Force)